OpenVINO-AI-IoT/dashcam/README.md

 ## OpenALPR

-OpenALPR is a popular license plate recogntion toolkit which can look for recognizable license plates in blind spots, while driving and on recording mode of the dashcam.
+OpenALPR is a popular license plate recogntion toolkit which can look for recognizable license plates while driving and on recording mode of the dashcam.

-## Pre-buildt librraies included
+## Pre-built librraies included

 ### OpenCV